 In front of newly-elected Mayor (and renown White Sox fan) Richard J. Daley, rookie Luis Aparicio collected his first major league hit.
-It came off of Cleveland’s Bob Lemon and helped set up the winning run in Chicago’s 2-1 Opening Day victory.
+It came off of Cleveland’s Bob Lemon and helped set up the winning run in the seventh inning of Chicago’s 2-1 Opening Day victory.
 Aparicio was named Rookie of the Year in 1956, and after an 18-year career would be inducted into the Hall of Fame in 1984.
+Lemon would be named White Sox manager in 1977.

 Fellow future Hall-of-Famers Don Drysdale (Brooklyn Dodgers) and Frank Robinson (Cincinnati Redlegs) also debuted on this day.

-Harold Baines collected his first major league hit.
-It came off of Yankees pitcher Mike Griffin at Yankee Stadium.
-Baines would total 2,866 in his outstanding career, and his No. 3 was retired by the team in 1989, while he was still an active player.
+Future Hall-of-Famer Harold Baines collected his first major league hit, off of New York pitcher (and ex-Sox star) Jim Kaat at Yankee Stadium.
+Baines would total 2,866 in his outstanding career, and his No. 3 was retired by the team in 1989, after a trade to Texas but while he was still an active player.

 Baines made the Hall of Fame in 2019.

 On a cold, miserable night in Chicago, Ron Kittle would connect for a rooftop home run off of Boston’s Rob Murphy.
-It was Kittle’s SEVENTH rooftop shot, the most by any player in the history of the original Comiskey Park.
+It was Kittle’s SEVENTH rooftop shot, the most by any player in the history of Comiskey Park.
 It was also the last rooftop home run in the park’s history.
 The White Sox won the game, 2-1.
+Kittle’s blast came in the sixth inning, tying the game 1-1.